|Source||U.S. Board of Governors of the Federal Reserve System (FRB)|

 |Release||G.17 Industrial Production and Capacity Utilization|

-Reported in the FRB G.17 statistical release, industrial production index (IP) measures the change in real output in U.S. manufacturing, mining, and electric and gas utilities industries.
+For the U.S., the FRB G.17 statistical release includes an industrial production index (IP), which measures the change in real output in U.S. manufacturing, mining, and electric and gas utilities industries.
 Output refers to the physical quantity of items produced, as distinct from sales value, which combines quantity and price.
 The index covers the production of goods and power for domestic sales and exports.
 It excludes production in agriculture, communication, construction, finance, government, imports, services, trade and transportation.

 The Federal Reserve Board constructs estimates of capacity and capacity utilization for industries in manufacturing, mining, and electric and gas utilities.
 For a given industry, the capacity utilization rate is equal to an output index (seasonally adjusted) divided by a capacity index.
 The Federal Reserve Board's capacity indexes attempt to capture the concept of sustainable maximum output – the greatest level of output a plant can maintain within the framework of a realistic work schedule, after factoring in normal downtime and assuming sufficient availability of inputs to operate the capital in place.

 Industries are classified by NAICS 2017 and SIC.

 The IP is developed by weighting each component according to its relative importance in the base period.
 The information for weights is obtained from the value added measures of production in the economic censuses of manufacturer and minerals industries and from value added information for the utility industries in Internal Revenue Service statistics of income data.
 The weights are updated at five-year intervals to coincide with the economic censuses.